Introduction from the Chief Executive

 BHF’s continued commitment

 We recognise the importance of maintaining constant vigilance to identify and address any issues associated with slavery and human trafficking in the BHF and throughout our supply chains.
 We are committed to continuing to enhance our capacity to identify, prevent and mitigate any actual or potential risks in these areas.
-This includes communications through various channels to staff and also the ability to report concerns through our Serious Concerns & Whistleblowing process.
+This includes communications through various channels to internal staff and also the ability to report concerns through our Serious Concerns & Whistleblowing process.

 This statement is made pursuant to section 54 (Part 6) of the Modern Slavery Act 2015.
 It has been approved by the Board of Trustees and is signed by Simon Gillespie, the charity’s Chief Executive.